 Sometimes, people with motor neurone disease who have a gastrostomy need specialised respiratory management during the procedure.
-Having your gastrostomy at a hospital that is very familiar with the particular health needs of people with motor neurone disease may reduce your risk of complications.6, 7
+Having your gastrostomy at a hospital that is very familiar with the particular health needs of people with motor neurone disease may reduce your risk of complications7,8.

-When making the decision, some thought needs to be given to the changes required once the tube is in place.
-Changes include hygiene, skin care and using the tube for fluids, feeds and medication when away from home.
-Changing your mind As MND progresses, you may change your views on enteral feeding.
-You may want to have a gastrostomy or, if you have had a gastrostomy, you may decide to discontinue using enteral feeding.
+When making the decision to have a gastrostomy, some thought needs to be given to the changes required once the tube is in place, such as considerations around hygiene, skin care and using the tube for nutrition, hydration and medication when away from home.
+Your views on enteral feeding may change over time.
+You may choose to have a gastrostomy, then later choose to cease enteral feeding.
+Discuss your preferences at regular intervals with your healthcare team1.

-To get advice about gastrostomy, talk with your general practitioner, neurologist, speech pathologist, dietitian, MND clinic or service or your MND Association.
+To get advice about gastrostomy, talk with your general practitioner, neurologist, speech pathologist, dietitian, MND clinic, service or state Association.

-The online MND decision tool can also help you learn more about your options: https://mnddecisiontools.com/public/1/decision_tool
+The online MND decision tool can also help you learn more about your options.